internet-computer-protocol/evm-rpc-canister/README.md

 ### Registered API providers should be aware that each API call will result in one service provider call per node in the subnet and that costs (and payment) is scaled accordingly

-Application subnets have some number of nodes (typically 13), so a `json_rpc_request` call will result in 13 HTTP outcalls using the registered API key.
+Application subnets have some number of nodes (typically 13), so a `request` call will result in 13 HTTP outcalls using the registered API key.
 API providers should be aware of this when considering rate and operation limits.

 ### Signed Transactions should be Signed Securely